thibaultdvx/tuto-doc/docs/tutorial/api/docstrings.rst

         from .gif import GIF
         from .single_plot import SinglePlot

-We will see in the :doc:`next section <parse_docstrings>` how this docstring will be used.
+We will see in the :doc:`next section <parse_docstrings>` how these docstrings will be used.

 -----